Putin foe Navalny defiant as trial opens in Russia

 | KIROV, Russia

-KIROV, Russia Protest leader Alexei Navalny accused Russian authorities of fabricating charges against him at the start of a trial on Wednesday that he says is intended to crush opposition to Vladimir Putin.
+KIROV, Russia Russian protest leader Alexei Navalny accused the authorities of fabricating charges against him at the start of a trial on Wednesday that he says is intended to crush opposition to Vladimir Putin.

-The anti-corruption blogger, 36, was calm and defiant during a 40-minute appearance in court in the provincial city of Kirov before Judge Sergei Blinov adjourned proceedings until April 24 to give the defense more time to prepare its case.
+The anti-corruption blogger, 36, was calm and defiant in a 40-minute appearance in court in the provincial city of Kirov before Judge Sergei Blinov adjourned proceedings until April 24 to give the defence more time to prepare its case.

-Navalny could face 10 years in jail if convicted of stealing 16 million roubles ($510,000) from a timber firm in Kirov that he was advising in 2009 while working for the liberal regional governor.
+Navalny could face 10 years in jail if convicted of stealing 16 million roubles (334,340 pounds) from a timber firm in Kirov that he was advising in 2009 while working for the liberal regional governor.

-The most prominent opposition leader to be tried in post-Soviet Russia, Navalny has suggested Putin ordered the trial to sideline him as a potential presidential rival.
+Navalny, the most prominent opposition leader to be tried in post-Soviet Russia, has suggested Putin ordered the trial to sideline a potential presidential rival.

 "The case is totally falsified, trumped up.
 I am completely innocent," he told reporters in court, reiterating his belief that he would be convicted regardless of the evidence.